Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 you can make [SWAP] partition as twice bigger as your total system memory size\
 use `grep MemTotal /proc/meminfo` to check your total memory size\
-if you have multiple fast drives, then create multiple smaller [SWAP] partitions on multiple fast drives
+if you have multiple fast drives, then create multiple smaller [SWAP] partitions on multiple fast drives instead of using one giant [SWAP] partition on one drive

 - format partions
 ```c